The word autism entered my heart as a whisper. It later entered my brain as a possibility. Later still, it entered my life.

-Never mind that he had an egg-sized bruise on his forehead for six weeks at the age of 18 months from banging his head on the floor.
+Never mind that he had an egg-sized bruise on his forehead for six weeks at 18 months from banging his head on the floor.
 As quickly as that behavior started, it went away.
 I stopped worrying about it.
-I mean, it no longer existed.
 Sure, he ran laps around the house.
 But only when he was tired.
 Don’t all kids do that?
 Don’t they all twirl their hair, around and around and around, while drinking a bottle?

 I’ve mentioned before that parents and friends assured us that Tucker would catch up, and that his delays were likely due to me being at home with him as a baby.

 One day, I looked at my son and wondered whether he was deaf.
 He wasn’t responding to me that day.
 I gave him a little at-home test, and he responded.
 I let myself believe that everything was fine.
 What did I know?
 I had no other child in the house to compare him to.
 He loves to snuggle, and, from what I’d read, autistic children don’t.
 He looks at me in the eyes.
 I’d already learned from Dr. Google that children with autism don’t make eye contact…

 Here.
 Four years later.
 Does Tucker look like anything other than a little boy having fun in the snow?

 Autism doesn’t look like anything but the way it looks.
 It doesn’t look like Rain Man.
 It doesn’t always include hand-flapping, rocking, or issues with language.
 Sometimes, it does.
 But, sometimes, it doesn’t.

 10 Things Special Needs and Autism Moms Wish You Knew: